 DU It in the Dark is the Center for Sustainability’s annual energy challenge.
 Hosted during the month of February every year, DU It in the Dark asks students to commit to small, personal behavior changes that will help them save energy in their daily lives.
 Supplemented by weekly education and engagement events, students learn about their personal carbon footprints and how their everyday actions have a broader impact.
 Students who participate in events during the month are eligible to win awesome sustainability prizes.
 Check this site in January to see the current year’s schedule of events.

-DU’s study abroad program is one of the best in the country, and one of the major items that draw students to our beautiful campus.
-However, flights for study abroad account for nearly 10 percent of DU’s carbon footprint.
-Students studying abroad are able to opt-in to the carbon offset program, which will fund a methane recapture program located on the Southern Ute Indian Tribal Lands in the San Juan Basin in Southern Colorado.
-Students who donate to this fund can rest easy knowing that their money is helping to restore balance in our atmosphere by allowing the carbon their flight emitted to be offset by the project locally.
+Anyone in the DU community can opt-in to the carbon offsets fund, which partners with various carbon offset programs.
+Currently, donations to the fund contribute to a methane recapture program located on the Southern Ute Indian Tribal Lands in the San Juan Basin in Southern Colorado.
+Those who donate to this fund can feel good about their travel knowing that their money is helping to restore balance in our atmosphere by allowing the carbon their travel emitted to be offset locally and equitably.

-Learn more about carbon offsets and the Southern Ute Indian Tribal Lands project.
+Learn more about carbon offsets and the Southern Ute Indian Tribal Lands project here.

 Give to the carbon offset fund here or by texting CARBON to 41444.

 Click here to determine how much it will cost to offset your travel.

 Students living in off-campus housing have the opportunity to have highly-trained student interns perform an energy audit on their home, learn tips and tricks for reducing energy consumption through behavioral changes and receive free energy efficiency upgrades in their home through this free program.
 And, you’ll get a burrito just for participating.

 Learn more about the REPS program and how to sign up here.